Global COVID-19 advice for people with MS

 - People with diseases of the heart or lungs

 Caregivers and family members who live with, or regularly visit, a person with MS in one of these groups should also follow these recommendations to reduce the chance of bringing COVID-19 infection into the home.

 National lockdown measures in place in many parts of the world might be relaxed in the coming weeks and months.
 Until our understanding of the coronavirus improves, people with MS in these higher risk groups and their caregivers should continue to follow the advice above to reduce their risk of contracting COVID-19.

 Advice regarding disease-modifying therapies for MS

 Many disease modifying therapies (DMTs) for MS work by suppressing or modifying the immune system.
-Some MS medications might increase the likelihood of developing complications from a COVID-19 infection but this risk needs to be balanced with the risks of stopping treatment.
+Some MS medications might increase the likelihood of developing complications from a COVID-19 infection but this risk needs to be balanced with the risks of stopping or delaying treatment.
 We recommend that:

 - People with MS currently taking DMTs continue with their treatment.

 - People who develop symptoms of COVID-19 or test positive for the infection discuss their MS therapies with their MS care provider or another health care professional who is familiar with their care.

 - Before starting on any new DMT, people with MS discuss with their healthcare professional which therapy is the best choice for their individual disease course and disease activity in light of COVID-19 risk in the region.
 The following information should be considered during decision-making:

 - Interferons and glatiramer acetate are unlikely to impact negatively on COVID-19 severity.
 There is some preliminary evidence that interferons may reduce the need for hospitalisation due to COVID-19.